Blog/ROI & Buying Guide

 Facility leaders ask the same question in different words: can we lease a cleaning robot instead of buying one outright?
 The answer is yes, but the more important question is what kind of monthly program actually fits your operation.
 In autonomous cleaning, “lease,” “finance,” and “RaaS” are often used interchangeably even though they are not the same thing.

-If you are comparing autonomous floor scrubber leasing options in 2026, there are really three paths: a capital purchase, an equipment-only lease or finance agreement, and a full-service Robot-as-a-Service (RaaS) program.
+If you are comparing autonomous floor scrubber leasing options in 2026, there are really three paths: a capital purchase, CenoBots Cenoflex lease-to-own or other financing, and a full-service Robot-as-a-Service (RaaS) program.
 Each has a different risk profile, approval path, and true monthly cost.

 The 3 Main Ways to Pay for a Cleaning Robot